robmiller/jekyll-resize/docs/usage.md

 When you run `jekyll build` or `jekyll serve`, you'll see the plugin will log the activity.

 Here is says it is reducing an image, showing the original path and then the destination path.
 The original is untouched.

 ```
-Thumbnailing .../my-project/uploads/1.jpg to .../my-project/cache/resize/c673c80c6...5a92_800x800.jpg (800x800>)
+Resizing 'satelliet.jpg' to 'cache/resize/7f1f902623977ea3b87f9a668945e499_800x800.jpg' - using options: '800x800>'
 ```

 The file that gets created has output path has a hash like the one below, but much longer.